epics-containers/epics-containers.github.io/main/_sources/user/tutorials/create_beamline.rst.txt

 CalVer is described here: https://calver.org/ and is used where semantic versioning is not appropriate because the repository contains a mix of dependencies and does not have a clear API.

+Note that 2024.1.1 represents the time that this tutorial was last updated.
+For completeness you could use the current year and month instead.
+You are also free to choose your own versioning scheme as this is not enforced by any of the epics-containers tools.